-The SHPS designee (see School Health Councils above) will ensure compliance with the established Local Wellness Policy.
+The SHPS designee (see School Site Councils above) will ensure compliance with the established Local Wellness Policy.
 In each school, the principal or designee will ensure compliance with those policies in his/her school and will report on the school's compliance to the SHPS designee.

-SHPS shall post its policies and regulations on nutrition and physical activity in public view within all school cafeterias or in other central eating areas, as well as on the SHPS website and all school websites.
+SHPS shall post its policies and regulations on nutrition and physical activity in public view within all school cafeterias or in other central eating areas, as well as on the SHPS website.